What is an encumbrance?

 Completing a compulsory module

 If you’ve been encumbered because you haven’t completed a compulsory module (such as Respect at Monash), complete the module and allow a few hours for your access to be restored to all systems.
-Contact us for assistance if you're having trouble with the compulsory units portal.
+Contact us for assistance if you're having trouble with the Compulsory Units Portal (CUP).

 Invalidated (cancelled) enrolment